WELCOME TO ABBOTS CROSS MEDICAL PRACTICE - UPDATE 11/08/2020

 seven days a week.

-If you received a shielding letter from us you can now register for priority delivery slots
+If you received a shielding letter from us, you can still register for priority delivery slots

 Four supermarkets in NI have agreed with the Department for Communities to prioritise delivery slots for people who are shielding during the pandemic.